 We received emails.
 We received phone calls.
-We heard feedback at meetings in 2017.
+We accepted cookie offerings.
+And we were cornered at society meetings.

-Admittedly, we have been apprehensive about adding this capability because of our experience with the power of Batch Editing in Specify 5.
-Back then it was a difficult design challenge to convey to Specify researchers the extent of the changes batch editing would make to their linked relational data.
-We helped many Specify 5 sites recover from unintended consequences of Specify 5 batch edits.
+Honestly, we had been a little apprehensive about adding this capability to Specify because of our experience with Batch Editing in Specify 5.
+Back then it was a difficult to clearly convey to Specify researchers the extent of the changes batch editing could make to linked relational data records.
+We helped several Specify 5 sites recover from the unintended consequences of overly exuberant batch changes.

-But our meetings with collections researchers at SPNCH 2017, Botany 2017, and at ASIH this year were clear and convincing.
-When we landed back home, we moved Batch Editing to the top of the Specify 6 engineering list.
-Tim Noble is mirroring the functionality of the Specify WorkBench Uploader and reusing that code to add Batch Editing, which has allowed him to make quick progress.
-This solution has the benefit that Specify users are already familiar with the user interface and operation of the WorkBench will find the Batch Editing interface familiar and intuitive.
+But appeals made by collections researchers at SPNCH 2017, Botany 2017, and at ASIH in 2017 were ultimately convincing.
+When we landed back home, we moved Batch Editing to the top of the Specify 6 new feature list.
+Developer Tim Noble is using the functionality of the Specify WorkBench toward that goal, which has allowed him to make rapid progress.
+Specify users who are familiar with the user interface and operation of the WorkBench will find the Batch Editing interface familiar and intuitive.

-December 4 is the release date for the Batch Editing Beta for our IT partners.
-If you would like to be part of the beta test group, or wish to offer other feedback, please contact us at Norine@specifysoftware.org.
-Batch Updating for all Specify 6 users will be released soon after, depending on the feedback received.
+If you would like to be part of the Batch Editing Beta test group, or wish to offer feedback, please contact us at Norine@specifysoftware.org.

 The University of Kansas Biodiversity Institute is underwriting the cost of this Specify 6 development.
-Our current US NSF funding pays for core support for Specify 7.
+Our current US NSF funding supports Specify 7 and Consortium development costs.